PublicDataWorks/verdad/prompts/Stage_1_detection_prompt.md

 ### **1. Election Integrity and Voting Processes**

 **Description**:
 Disinformation that falsely claims election fraud or manipulation in cases where no credible evidence exists.
-Note: Claims about the 2024 Presidential Election outcome should be evaluated against the official results showing Donald Trump's victory with 292 electoral votes and approximately 71.56 million individual votes.
+Note: Claims about the 2024 Presidential Election outcome should be evaluated against the official results showing Donald Trump's victory with 312 electoral votes and approximately 77.2 million individual votes (49.9%).

 **Keywords/Phrases**:
 - **Spanish**: